heera/requent/README.md

     'Requent' => Requent\Facade\Requent::class,

-If you followed so far then you can start using it without any configurations but you can configure it if your want.
+If you done everything right then you can start using it without any configurations but you can customize it if your need.

 ## <a name="how-it-works"></a> How It Works